joyceliaoo/RPG_period06_team10/README.md

 There are two different types of Characters:
 - Protagonist

 Upon initializing the game, the user could choose among 3 kinds of Protagonists, each with different strong and weak attributes.
+Edwin created the different kinds of Protagonists.

 	1. Rogue: low hp, high defense
 	2. Paladin: high hp, low strength